TeoBouvard/nephelae/README.md

 cd nephelae_gui
 make install
 make demo
 ```

-You can then open a web browser (chrome or chromium preferably) and go to [localhost:8000](http://localhost:8000).
-As the server broadcasts on the whole network, you can use this interface from every computer on your network, by changing `localhost` to the server's IP address in the URL.
+You can then open a web browser and go to [localhost:8000](http://localhost:8000).
+As the server broadcasts on 0.0.0.0, you can use this interface from every computer on your network, by changing `localhost` to the server's IP address in the URL.

 **How does it work ?**